kwado5683/didit-reddit-upvote-example/README.md

 I didn't do much research on this project, I only followed documentation especially for OAuth and some of Manny's note.

-I honestly wish I had achieved more, but I’m glad I kept pushing through.
+I honestly wish I had achieved more.
 I would really appreciate some one-on-one counselling or a check-in to discuss my progress on the course and get professional advice on areas I should focus on or improve.
-I've got quite some work to do on myself and I am gonna keep grinding.
+I've got quite some work to do on myself and I am gonna keep pushing.